lvh1g15/SearchBar-Animation/README.md

 the search bar was made the most relevant feature in the view.

 There is still a bug which remains, when dismissing the search bar with the cancel button however this is something I will fix if anyone is actually interested in using this.
+The last ammendment was using a swipe to dismiss the keyboard.
+This was not hard to implement and I thought was an intuitive addition to the animation.

-If they are then simply Star the repo and I will then make sure to rectify any bugs.
+If someone stars the repo I will then make sure to rectify any bugs.

 ![Demo](https://user-images.githubusercontent.com/17392781/30545306-1eac7f2c-9c81-11e7-9ccb-87f4588774f2.gif)